marjohn56/udpbroadcastrelay/README.md

   is unusual.
-- A special source ip of `-s 1.1.1.1` can be used to set the source ip to the address of the outgoing interface and the source UDP port to the same as the destination port. '-s 1.1.1.2' does the same but leaves the UDP ports unchanged.
+- A special source ip of `-s 1.1.1.1` can be used to set the source ip to the address of the outgoing interface and the source UDP port to the same as the destination port. `-s 1.1.1.2` does the same but leaves the UDP ports unchanged.
 These values are notably required to cater for the Chromecast system.
+- Special SSDP processing can be turned on using the `--msearch` option.
+  By default SSDP M-SEARCH packets are treated the same as any other packet.
+The `action` parameter changes this default:
+  - `block`:  drop the M-SEARCH packet.
+  - `fwd`:    forward the M-SEARCH packet like a regular packet (and the `-s` into account).
+  - `proxy`:  create a local proxy for the M-SEARCH request, send request out with subnet local address and proxy port.
+Received responses are sent back to original requester with no processing.
+  - `dial`:   perform full DIAL protocol processing on M-SEARCH request.
+  Create proxies for M-SEARCH, Locator and REST services.
+Use this for Youtube app on Smart TVs

+  When a `search-term` is also specified the given action will only apply to M-SEARCH packets containing this specific search term. `--msearch` can be specified multiple times to add more search terms.
+The value of `-s` affects normal and M-SEARCH packets with the forward action.

+  The old `-s 1.1.1.3` option should be replaced with `--msearch dial`.

 - The original version of this tool marked the TTL of outgoing relayed packets to detect echos and preserved DSCP.
 This original behavior can be restored by setting the [-t|--ttl-id] parameter.
 - `-d` will enable debugging output.
+Specify `-d` twice for extra debugging info
 - `-f` will fork the application to the background and create a pid file at /var/run/udpbroadcastrelay_ID.pid
 - `-h|--help` Display a detailed help dialog.